Clinics & Services

 Developmental Baby Clinics (Allermuir Baby Clinic)

-These take place every Thursday afternoon 1300 – 1430 at Allermuir Medical Centre.
+These take place every Thursdays 1130 – 1230 at Allermuir Medical Centre.
 Open for all babies and children up to school age.
 The health visiting team will weigh your baby and discuss any problems you may have.
 Parents are requested to bring their “Parent Held Record” card (Red Book) with them at each attendance.
+In addition, there is a 'Weaning Talk' on the first Thursday of each month 1130 -1230.

 Dr Reid and Nurse Shirley McCall hold regular clinics for patients with Type 2 diabetes.
 The practice policy is to review all patients who have Type 2 diabetes twice a year in the Diabetic Clinic.
 Diabetic patients will notice a change in the format of their reviews, developed in liaison with the House of Care project.
 To involve you more in the process, you should receive the results of your tests before your review.
 This will give you time to consider your diabetes and decide what issues you wish to discuss in the consultation.
 If you do not receive an invitation please ask at reception for an appointment.